 In 2016, the EU and India established the EU-India Clean Energy and Climate Partnership (CECP), which promotes access to and dissemination of clean energy and climate-friendly technologies, and encourages research and the development of innovative solutions.
 This partnership guides the energy and climate policy dialogue between the EU and India and helps supporting joint projects and research.

 Current areas of collaboration include activities in offshore wind energy, roof top solar and solar parks, integration of renewable energy and storage, smart grids, biofuels and energy efficiency in buildings.

-Under the EU-India partnership on smart and sustainable urbanisation the EU provides support to Indian cities to develop plans for sustainable development, transport, industry, water and waste management, and more recently established city-to-city cooperation between European and Indian cities.
+Under the EU-India partnership on smart and sustainable urbanisation, the EU provides support to Indian cities to develop plans for sustainable development, transport, industry, water and waste management, and has established city-to-city cooperation between European and Indian cities.

-- Joint statement on Clean Energy and Climate, October 2017
+- Joint statement on Clean Energy and Climate (October 2017)

-- Joint Declaration on EU-India Partnership on Smart and Sustainable Urbanisation, October 2017
+- Joint Declaration on EU-India Partnership on Smart and Sustainable Urbanisation (October 2017)

-- Joint declaration on a clean energy and climate partnership, 30 March 2016
+- Joint declaration on a clean energy and climate partnership (30/03/2016)